-Activities and Deliverables
+Main Activities and Outcomes

-- Influence of social media on the perception of migrants in society, including its political and social role on a global scale;
+- Influence of social media on the perception of migrants in society, including its political and social role on a global scale.

-- Digital identity and personal branding; rights and duties on the Internet; recognising fake profiles and protecting ourselves against fraudsters; recognising trolls, provocateurs and exhibitionists;
+- Digital identity and personal branding; rights and duties on the Internet; recognising fake profiles and protecting ourselves against fraudsters; recognising trolls, provocateurs and exhibitionists.

 - Discrimination on social media, and ways of dealing with online hate speech or trolls.

 - Positive and constructive uses of social media: ways of using social media and cultural heritage together to build up a better and more inclusive society.